Valorant: Mobile spin-off

+On June 2, 2021, Riot Games announced its plans to develop a mobile version of Valorant, which would reportedly be the first step it intends to take to expand the game's universe.

+Riot Games launched Valorant Mobile in China on August 19, 2025, with a global release set at a later date.

+Console port

+On June 7, 2024, during Summer Game Fest, Riot announced that Valorant was to be ported over to the PlayStation 5 and Xbox Series X/S, with a limited beta beginning on June 14.
+The PS5 and Series X/S versions do not have cross-play with the PC version as the gameplay is tailor-made for the consoles, but inventory and progress will be synced with the PC version.

 Release

 Valorant was teased under a tentative title Project A in October 2019.
 It was announced on March 1, 2020, with a gameplay video on YouTube called "The Round".
 The closed beta of the game was launched on April 7, 2020.
 For a chance to obtain a beta access key, players were required to sign up for accounts with both Riot Games and the streaming platform Twitch and watch related streams.
 This beta ended on May 28, 2020, with the game being fully released on June 2, 2020.

+The limited beta for the console port of Valorant opened on June 14, 2024.
+It will initially be limited to the United States, Canada, Europe and Japan with other regions joining at later dates.
+Unlike the PC beta, players are only required to sign up for accounts with Riot Games.

+Valorant had a full release on consoles on August 2, 2024.

 Reception

 Valorant has been compared to Valve's Counter-Strike: Global Offensive, with both games having two teams of five attempting to plant a bomb, and Blizzard Entertainment's class-based shooter Overwatch, as both games have multiple classes and characters catering to various playstyles.

 Austen Goslin of Polygon praised the beta of Valorant describing it as refined and "one of the most fun tactical shooters I've played".
 On the first day of its beta launch, Valorant amassed the second most concurrent viewers for any game ever on Twitch, with 1.73 million viewers tuning in across dozens of streams.
+Many of these Twitch streams also had drops enabled, with viewers watching during this beta period in hopes of acquiring a beta game key.
 Only another title from Riot Games, League of Legends, has had more concurrent viewers, when 1.74 million watched the 2019 World Championship final.

+The official Valorant Discord server has become the second largest gaming and fifth largest overall community on the social platform as of May 2023.